South Korea reports more recoveries than coronavirus cases for the first time

 The Korea Centers for Disease Control and Prevention (KCDC) recorded 110 new coronavirus cases on Friday compared with 114 a day earlier, taking the national tally to 7,979.
+The death toll rose by five to 72 as of late Friday.

-In contrast, 177 patients were released from hospitals where they had been isolated for treatment.
+In contrast, 177 patients were released from hospitals where they had been isolated for treatment, the KCDC said.

 This marks the first time that the daily number of recovered people exceeded that of new infections since South Korea's first patient was confirmed on Jan.
 20.